 Step-by-step instructions for beginners, including tips on gathering information and choosing software or tools.

-Starting your family tree can feel like stepping into a vast, exciting puzzle—one that’s rich with stories, history, and connections you may never have imagined.
+Starting your family tree can feel like stepping into a vast, exciting puzzle - one that’s rich with stories, history and connections you may never have imagined.
 If you’ve recently decided to trace your ancestry and dive into the world of genealogy, this guide will help you get started with confidence, particularly with a focus on UK and Irish research.
 Ready to discover where you come from?
 Let’s begin!

 Step 1: Gather What You Already Know

-Tip: Write down any stories, oral histories, or family heirlooms that might give you clues about your ancestors.
-Photos, letters, and even old family Bibles can hold hidden gems!
+Tip: Write down any stories, oral histories or family heirlooms that might give you clues about your ancestors.
+Photos, letters and even old family Bibles can hold hidden gems!

 Step 2: Ask Family Members for Help

-Genealogy isn’t just about searching databases—it’s about piecing together stories passed down through generations.
+Genealogy isn’t just about searching databases - it’s about piecing together stories passed down through generations.
 Your family members, especially older relatives, are invaluable sources of information.
-Ask them about names, dates, places, and anything else they know about your ancestors.
+Ask them about names, dates, places and anything else they know about your ancestors.
 Even seemingly small details can make a big difference in your research.

 Tip: Record your interviews with family members.
 Their memories might lead you to new research paths or help clarify information that might be difficult to track down online.

-Step 3: Start with the Basics: Birth, Marriage, and Death Records
+Step 3: Start with the Basics: Birth, Marriage and Death Records

 Once you’ve gathered everything you know, it’s time to dive into the records.
 In the UK and Ireland, the key to unlocking your family history often begins with civil registration records.
 These include:

-• Birth Records (from 1837 in England and Wales)
+Birth Records (from 1837 in England and Wales, 1865 in Ireland and Scotland 1855)

-• Marriage Records (from 1837 in England and Wales, and earlier for Ireland)
+Marriage Records (from 1837 in England and Wales, 1855 Scotland and 1845 for Ireland)

-• Death Records (from 1837 in England and Wales)
+Death Records (from 1837 in England and Wales, 1855 Scotland and 1865 Ireland)

-These records are essential because they provide concrete details about your ancestors, such as dates, locations, and family members.
+These records are essential because they provide concrete details about your ancestors, such as dates, locations and family members.
 The best part?
 Many of these records are freely available online!

 Where to Start: